Alternatively, to load the driver as a module at boot time, place the

 10.1.
 Synopsis

 The kernel is the core of the FreeBSD operating system.
 It is responsible for managing memory, enforcing security controls, networking, disk access, and much more.
-While much of FreeBSD is dynamically configurable, it is still occasionally necessary to configure and compile a custom kernel.
+While much of FreeBSD is dynamically configurable, some users may wish to configure and compile a custom kernel.

 After reading this chapter, you will know: